 Following the conversion to a mining license, approval to begin construction and mining operations will require a building authorization permit that will include land zoning and final environmental reviews and approval resulting from a full Environmental Impact Assessment ("EIA") study.
-Due to their long lead times, the Corporation has been continuously working on these programs and will continue advancing the studies required for the EIA in conjunction with its on-going pre-feasibility study and ultimately, its final feasibility study.
 During the conversion process from an exploration license to a mining license, no disruptive physical field work (i.e., drilling, land clearing, etc.) can be carried out on the property, until after the mining license has been approved.

-Through its wholly owned operating subsidiary, SAMAX Romania S.R.L. ("Samax"), the Corporation continues to maintain its proactive local stakeholder engagement program.
+Through its wholly owned operating subsidiary, SAMAX, the Corporation continues to maintain its proactive local stakeholder engagement program.
 The program includes local community hall public meetings, a public information centre and partnership programs with local NGO's and community leaders to implement community-based projects.
 The good relations with the community have allowed unhindered surface access for drilling in the Rovina Valley Project area which requires permission from landowners.
 In addition, the Corporation continues with its long lead time work activities for both the EIA and SIA documentation that will be required for the permitting of the project.

-As of the date of this MD&A, the Corporation has placed the Rovina Valley Project on a care and maintenance program to contain costs and limit cash expenditures.
-The details of the Pre- Feasibility study are being reviewed internally and optimized in light of the current commodity price decline.
-However, the Corporation continues to be engaged in the conversion of the Exploration License to the Mining License with all interested stakeholders from the local to federal level.
+As of the date of this MD&A, the Corporation continues to be engaged in the conversion of the Exploration License to the Mining License with all interested stakeholders from the local to federal level.